koskath/arete2/course_content/ML/md_files/Lecture15/lecture_15_slide_41_issues-with-ml-models.md

 # Slide 41 of Lecture 15 contains information about the Issues with ML models.

-• Adversarial learning is a technique employed to attempt to fool machine learning by automatically crafting adversarial examples.
-• Interpretability: Model is given an input X and it produces an output Y through a sequence of operations hardly understandable to a human.
-• Interpretability of the model determines how easily the analysts can manage and assess the quality and correct the operation of a given model.
-• Example: Cybersecurity analysts prefer rule-based and signature-based systems rather than neural-based methods
+Additional issues involve adversarial learning, where attackers automatically craft adversarial examples to fool a model, and interpretability, since a model may transform an input X into an output Y through opaque operations.
+Interpretability determines how easily analysts can manage, assess, and correct a model’s behavior, which is why practitioners such as cybersecurity analysts often favor rule-based or signature-based systems over neural approaches when clarity is essential.*** End Patch}$